 Removing existing website threats is one issue, but keeping them from coming back is another.
 With over 1 million new malware strains created each week, your business’s website can potentially be infected by a new virus every day.

-Web Application Firewalls (WAF) can help prevent attackers from even visiting your site.
+Web Application Firewalls (WAF) on web development company can help prevent attackers from even visiting your site.
 How do they work?
 Let’s take our TrueShield WAF, for instance – it evaluates traffic based on where it’s coming from, how it’s behaving, and what information it’s requesting.
 Based on these and other criteria, the firewall will allow “legitimate” traffic (e.g. customers and search engines) access while blocking “malicious” traffic (e.g. spam bots and hackers).

 Used in conjunction with a website scanning solution, a WAF can help provide around-the-clock, hands-free security for your business’s website.